smutch/snakedoc/docs/source/quickstart.rst

 If you are familiar with Python style rst-docstrings then you will feel right at home.

-As recommended in Python, the basic layout of a docstring comprises of a short, concise explanation of the purpose of the rule.
+As recommended in normal Python code, the basic layout of a docstring comprises of a short, concise explanation of the purpose of the rule.
 This is then optionally followed by a longer explanation, perhaps referencing relevant papers, discussing potential issues and future improvements, etc.

 Next comes a list of fields with a brief sentence or two indicating the logical meaning and other useful information for each of the Snakemake directives and their entries.
 Below is a list of reccognised directives that can be documented using Snakedoc.
-Some can accept multiple, named values, as shown with the ``:input:`` and ``:config:`` fields in the example above.
+Some accept multiple, named values (c.f. the ``:input:`` and ``:config:`` fields in the example above).
 Others do not:

 .. list-table:: Recognised Snakemake directives
    :header-rows: 1